 The Company has a term limit for its directors.
 Directors will generally not stand for re-election once they have reached 15 years of service on the board.
 The Corporate Governance and Compensation Committee, in consultation with the chair of the board and our CEO, reviews each director's continuation on the board once a year, and each director is given the opportunity to confirm his or her desire to continue as a board member.
+Because of our term limit, Mr. Gomes is not standing for re-election this year.

 Although the board has not adopted a formal policy regarding a mandatory retirement age for directors, it believes that once a director reaches age 72, his or her continued service on the board should be reviewed by both the Corporate Governance and Compensation Committee and the board.
+With the view to ensuring Stantec maintains an appropriate balance of experience with new perspective on the board, and having reviewed the contributions that Mr. Ammerman and Mr. Lowry continue to make to the board, the Corporate Governance and Compensation Committee and the board reviewed their continued service on the board and concluded that such service is in the best interests of the Company.
+Mr. Ammerman and Mr. Lowry's leadership and experience on the board members.